 This article describes how to disable data key sharing.
 Data keys are the raw bytes used to encrypt backup data.
 By default, data keys only exist on the source device and a trusted authority server or external keystore.
 By default, an authority server shares data keys with storage servers that request them for purposes of maintenance or web restore.

 When data key sharing is disabled, users cannot perform web restores.
-However, users can still perform restores from the Code42 app on their devices, and maintenance can still run on storage server archives.
+However, users can still perform restores from the Code42 app on their devices, and maintenance can still run on private storage server archives.

 Disable data key sharing

 - Double-click the logo in the upper-left corner of the administration console.

 The command-line interface appears in the administration console.